microlinkhq/www/src/pages/docs/api/parameters/screenshot/index.md

   }}
 />

-When it's enabled, a new `screenshot` data field will be part of the Microlink API response payload.
+When it's enabled, a new `screenshot` data field will be part of the response payload.

 ```json
 {